Stekoaa/Stekoaa/README.md

 ### <h1 align="center"> Hi there!
 I'm Kuba 👋 </h1>
-## I'm a fourth-year student of Computer Science at the Jagiellonian University (Kraków, Poland).
+## I'm a fifth-year student of Computer Science at the Jagiellonian University (Kraków, Poland).
 - 💡 I'm a member of the Computer Science Students Association KSI UJ.
 - 💼 [LinkedIn](https://www.linkedin.com/in/jakub-steczkiewicz/)